A Rule-Based Approach to Specifying Preferences over Conflicting Facts and Querying Inconsistent Knowledge Bases: Specifying Priority Relations via Rules

 \begin{restatable}{theorem}{undecthm} Let $\Tmc$ be any non-trivial theory (i.e.\ which can generate some conflict).
 Then it is undecidable to test whether a set $\Sigma \subseteq \preflangdl$ is $\Tmc$-acyclic. \end{restatable}

 We now present a positive result that covers some prominent ontology and constraint languages and supports reasonably expressive rule bodies.
-Specifically, we consider the language $\preflangpos$ obtained from $\preflangdl$ by disallowing ontology atoms and negation (retaining inequality atoms $x\neq t$).
+Specifically, we consider the language $\preflangpos$ obtained from $\preflangdl$ by disallowing ontology atoms and negation (retaining inequality atoms $x\neq t$), i.e., rule bodies only contain the component $\varphi_{\mathsf{pos}}$.

 \begin{restatable}{theorem}{tacyclicthm} Given a theory $\Tmc$ consisting of binary denial constraints and a set $\Sigma$ of preference rules from $\preflangpos$, it is decidable whether $\Sigma$ is $\Tmc$-acyclic.
 Moreover, the problem can be decided in $\conp$ if the predicate arity is bounded. \end{restatable}